we take pleasure in answering

 15. Does orthodontic treatment hurt?

-Generally, orthodontic tooth movement do not cause pain.
+Generally, orthodontic tooth movement does not cause pain.
 However, after certain visits, teeth may be sore for a few days.
 At Go Orthodontistes, our modern technologies allow us to use the lightest forces possible to move your teeth, resulting in an absolute minimum of discomfort.

 Yes!
 Scheduling regular appointments with your general dentist is important to ensure the health of your gums and teeth.
 Orthodontic appointments do not replace these visits.